100G Single Lambda Offers Cost-Effective 100GE and 400GE Solutions

 The single-λ 100G optics include the 100GBASE-DR, 100GBASE-FR (100G-FR) and 100GBASE-LR (100G-LR).
 These transceivers take a 4x 25G electrical signal from the host and convert the signal to PAM4 modulation using a DSP, meaning that the entire 100G data stream is transmitted by a single laser.
 Compared to the common 100G QSFP28 modules, 100G Single Lambda transceivers eliminate the need for WDM or parallel fiber and reduce the number of optical components needed, such as transmitters and receivers from four to one.

 Longer Transmission Distance

+100G Single Lambda not only reduces the complexity of the optical components but also provides cheaper 100G links.
 According to IEEE, the ability to support 100G per λ (wavelength) can reduce the cost of 100GE optical signals by at least 40% with a single optical path.
 This means that the transition from 4 wavelengths/lambda to 1 wavelength/lambda reduces the relative cost by more than 40%.

 The 100G Lambda MSA group also helps upgrade the existing IEEE 400G standards.
 In the existing 400G standards, the 400G transceivers rely on 8 lanes of 50G PAM4 optical signals on the LAN-WDM wavelength grid, which has the same issues as 100GBASE-LR4 explained above.
 The number of wavelength channels required and the complexity of the multiplexer and demultiplexer seem costly.
-Realizing such shortcoming, the MSA decided to use 100G per wavelength instead of 50G and use four channels on the CWDM wavelength grid with a wider window of tolerance, which provides a lower-cost path for 400G.
+Realizing such shortcomings, the 100G Lambda MSA decided to use 100G per wavelength instead of 50G and use four channels on the CWDM wavelength grid with a wider window of tolerance, which provides a lower-cost path for 400G.